DIVERSITY IN LIVING ORGANISMS

 Answer: Thallophyte has a simple plant body.
 The Plant body is not differentiated into root, stem and leaves and is called thallus.

 Q42(CBSE): Why bryophytes are called the amphibians of the plant kingdom?

 Answer: Bryophytes are known as 'amphibians of the plant kingdom' because these plants can live in soil but are dependent on water for sexual reproduction.Usually, they are found in humid and damp areas.

 Q43: List important characteristics (at least three) of bryophytes.

 Answer: Characteristics of bryophytes:

-- Plant body is differentiated to form stem and leaf like structures.
+- The plant body is differentiated to form stem and leaf-like structures.

 - These are considered first true plants.